spotinst/help/src/docs/cost-intelligence/release-notes/README.md

 <div style="padding-left:16px">

+* **COI-0021**: January 19th, 2025: The new Smart Analyzer lets you use NetApp's ChatGPT to gain valuable insights into your chart data.
+You can use free text and predefined queries.
+[Learn more...](cost-intelligence/tutorials/dashboard/)

 * **COI-0020**: January 8th, 2025: You can now access out-of-the-box datasets for creating dashboards and charts once certain account types are configured in Cost Intelligence.

   You can also find information about [Managed Dashboards](cost-intelligence/tutorials/dashboard/?id=managed-dashboards)   that are pre-built dashboards created by Cost Intelligence.
 When data is available, they enable a quick start in the     dashboards, focusing on specific use cases.
 [Learn more...](cost-intelligence/tutorials/dashboard/)